The Shift from Assertion to Proof in Vendor Risk Management

 The Hidden Gap in Modern Cybersecurity

-The environment has shifted beneath the model.
+The environment has shifted beneath this model.
 Attackers now target the trust relationships themselves.
 Supply chain compromises exploit the gap between a vendor's last assessment and the present moment.
-And the organizations that get breached through those relationships discover, often during the worst possible week of their year, that their entire vendor risk apparatus was designed to record what ve
+Organizations that get breached through these relationships often discover, during the worst possible week of their year, that their entire vendor risk apparatus was designed to record what vendors said about themselves, not to verify whether any of it was still true.

 Why This Is a Business Problem, Not a Cyber Problem